rhpandit11/Data-Theory/Pyspark/pyspark_fundamental.md

 **Pyspark:** PySpark is an Apache Spark interface in Python.
-It is used forcollaborating with Spark using APIs written in Python.
+It is used for collaborating with Spark using APIs written in Python.
 It also supports Spark's features like Spark DataFrame, Spark SQL, Spark Streaming, Spark MLlib and Spark Core.

 **advantages:**